Bedford Modern School: History

-During World War II, the inventors Cecil Vandepeer Clarke and Stuart Macrae took a prototype of their limpet mine to Bedford Modern School swimming baths, which were closed for such occasions.
+During World War II, Dame Alice Owen's School was evacuated to BMS for the duration of the conflict.
+The school's swimming baths were also used during this time by inventors Cecil Vandepeer Clarke and Stuart Macrae to test prototype limpet mines.
 Clarke was an excellent swimmer and was able to propel himself through the water with a prototype bomb attached to a keeper plate on webbing around his waist.